Imalshi1031/IWT/README.md

 # IWT
-This is code of a vehicle rental system.
+This is a code of a vehicle rental system.